drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/4_take_screenshots.md

    $ deno test --allow-run --allow-read --allow-write --allow-net app_test.ts
    ```

 2. Now check your `screenshots` directory!
-The screenshots should be stored in
+The screenshot should be stored in
    there.